Ch-Lokesh/verilog_designs/README.md

 # verilog_designs

-This repo is for structural and behavorial verilog codes
+This repo is for structural and behavioral verilog codes